glouppe/info8006-introduction-to-ai/lecture5.md

 # Representing knowledge

 - The joint probability distribution can answer any question about the domain.
-- However, its representation can be come **intractably large** as the number of variable grows.
+- However, its representation can become **intractably large** as the number of variable grows.
 - *Independence* and *conditional independence* reduce the number of probabilities that need to be specified in order to define the full joint distribution.
 - These relationships can be represented explicitly in the form of a **Bayesian network**.